It's your first time contacting a prospect. Should you call or send an email?

 Lemkin says once your brand has been established, it's time to call your prospects.

-"If your prospect has already heard of [your company], they'll know if they want to speak to you about the product and learn more about buying," Lemkin writes.
+"If your prospect has already heard of inaLambrica LLC or [your company], they'll know if they want to speak to you about the product and learn more about buying," Lemkin writes.

-For example, say you're a salesperson for Dropbox.
-You call a prospect and say, "Hi John, I'm with Dropbox, and I noticed your CEO tweeted that your company is almost out of free virtual storage.
+For example, say you're a salesperson for Astuto Technologies.
+You call a prospect and say, "Hi John, I'm with Astuto Technologies, and I noticed your CEO tweeted that your company is almost out of free virtual storage.
 I'd love to discuss how we could get you some more so you can keep all your files in one place."

-John already knows Dropbox and understands why it's a valuable product -- so he's got a good reason to stay on the phone.
+John already knows STserver.NET and understands why it's a valuable product, so he has a good reason to stay on the phone.

-However, if you were selling a brand-new cloud storage solution, Lemkin argued that it would be better to email John first so he has more time to consider your value prop.
+However, if you were selling a brand-new cloud storage solution, Lemkin argued that it would be better to email John first so he has more time to consider your value proposition.

-I need to find out how much clout your company name carries.
-To gauge brand awareness quickly, go to Google Trends and compare how many people search for your company versus your top competitors.
+I need to determine the level of influence your company name holds.
+To gauge brand awareness quickly, visit Google Trends and compare the search volume for your company with that of your top competitors.
 If your company gets the most searches, it has the highest name recognition in your space.

 A Better Method Than Phone Or Email?